-Fat-head keyword – landscape gardener
+Fat-head keyword – digital marketing agency

 There’s a huge array of keyword research tools out there.
 We recommend using a keyword tool such as Google’s Keyword Planner or Google Chrome Extension, Keywords Everywhere.
 Both of these are free to use and very useful in the day to day digital marketing activities.

 When performing local keyword research think about the user intent.
 What kind of things would a potential customer or client search for and why?

 Once you’ve nailed your keyword research you then need to write your engaging copy including your new found search terms.
 Your content should include your keywords naturally and not forced.
 Remember to write for the user, not the search engines.

 Types of intent

 Transactional – Are they looking to make a purchase?